-However, you may have heard of how depression affects other people, especially when they experience this for a long time.
-They tend to be sad for days without end, and their particular “glow” has vanished.
-These symptoms can be often be attributed to particular experiences, situations, or events that have happened to them.
-This is why seeking treatment, such as depression counselling is important.
+You may have heard about how depression affects other people, especially when they experience it for a long time.
+They may be sad for days without end, and their particular “glow” has vanished.
+These symptoms are often attributed to particular experiences, situations, or events that have occurred or are ongoing.
+Seeking treatment through depression counselling is essential to alleviating these symptoms.

 The Two Important Questions

-While a psychologist’s list of questions that can help them diagnose depression can be filled with specific queries to a particular person’s state of being, answering these two questions with “yes” generally suggests that a person might have some degree of mood instability:
+Although a psychologist uses a list of specific questions to help them diagnose depression and determine a person’s state of being, answering the two questions below with “yes” generally suggests that a person has some degree of mood instability:

 - Are you feeling blue, sad, or down for the past month, and/or possibly longer?